SonuMucesh/NHK-Live-Stream-Recorder/README.md

 ### Usage

-To run the NHK Stream Downloader, execute the following command where the config file is located:
+To initiate the NHK Stream Downloader, navigate to the directory containing the config file and run the following command:

 ```bash
 python main.py
 ```

-The script will retrieve the Electronic Program Guide (EPG) from the NHK World and download the programs based on the configured schedule.
+Upon execution, the script fetches the Electronic Program Guide (EPG) from NHK World and proceeds to download programs according to the schedule specified in the configuration.

 ### Running with Docker

-Alternatively, you can use Docker to run the NHK Stream Downloader.
-Make sure you have Docker installed on your machine.
+As an alternative, Docker can be used to run the NHK Stream Downloader.
+Ensure Docker is installed on your machine before proceeding.

 1. Pull the Docker image from the [DockerHub repository](https://hub.docker.com/repository/docker/sonumucesh/nhk-record/general) or build it yourself: